Songland: Premise

 Each episode, producers Ryan Tedder, Ester Dean and Shane McAnally team up with songwriters to create the next big hit to be recorded by the guest performing artist.
 Four seemingly unknown songwriters audition songs they have written live for the producers and that episode's guest star(s).
 They do so in Songland's makeshift recording studio equipped with sound mixing equipment, and sometimes with live musicians and extra singers.
 They immediately get feedback for the song's lyrics, message, and musical construction, often with specific ways to improve the track.
 Reviewer Nancy Stetson commented:

 From four prospective songs, three are chosen and matched up with one each of the three producers to develop a final version for approval; those re-worked songs are then sung again with one chosen as the winner.
 The winning track is released the same night as the episode is aired, with the viewers witnessing a song produced for consumption in roughly 45 minutes.
-It gives the viewers a look at the creative process in action.